Controversial Reddit communities: Russia

 On March 1, 2022, Reddit administrators quarantined Russia's national subreddit, r/Russia, and removed one of its moderators for spreading "disinformation about the Russian invasion of Ukraine".
 The sub's moderators had promoted various pieces of disinformation, including claims that the Ukrainian military was controlled by Nazis; that Ukraine was using human shields to raise the conflict's death toll; and that the Ukrainian leadership was refusing calls for peace negotiations.
 When it was quarantined, r/Russia had over 265,000 subscribers.
 Its sister sub, r/RussiaPolitics, was also quarantined for similar reasons.

-Sino

-r/Sino is a subreddit focused on China which features pro-CCP propaganda.
-As in r/GenZedong, users often express anti-Uyghur racism and denial of oppression against Uyghurs.

 Technology

 In April 2014, a Daily Dot article revealed that moderators of r/Technology were using automatic filters to remove submissions that contained certain keywords, including "Aaron Swartz", "Tesla", "Comcast", "NSA", and "Snowden".
 At the time, the subreddit had 5 million subscribers.

 The article engendered protest among Redditors, who raised concerns about censorship, and r/technology lost its default subreddit status.